marcoortiztorres/OldYoungStat/README.md

 python main.py
 ```

-You will be prompted to enter in a playerID and if you don't know any by heart, don't worry I have a couple here that you can use
+You will be prompted to enter in a playerID and if you don't know any by heart, don't worry I have a couple here that you can use:

 **Good Players:**

 - arenano01
 - harpebr03

-**Bad Players**
+**Bad Players:**

 - zimmejo02
 - gennesc01